Guide

 Use Cases

-- Applications requiring system-level functionality
+- Desktop applications requiring system-level functionality

 - Device management tools